 7) How much more money, on average, do people with an associate's degree earn per year than people with a high school degree?

-A. \$132 C. \$862 B. \$730 D. \$6,864 unemplo have a jo the Unemployment Rate statistics on the left side byment rate means that 3.2% of Americans who wob.
-In other words, about 3 out of every 100 Amer as made. wanted to work in 2018 did not 8) According to the graph, 5.6% of people without a unemployed and 4.1% of people with a high schowhich group were more people out of work?
-A. People without a high school diploma B. People with a high school diploma 9) Look at the unemployment rate for people with a many people out of every 100 are unemployed?
-A. 2 C. 4 B. 3 D. 5 10) Which group would you rather be in?
-A. Low unemployment rate and low median we ekly earnings B. Low unemployment rate and high median we eekly earnings C. High unemployment rate and low median we eekly earnings D. High unemployment rate and high median w eekly earnings
+A. \$132 C. \$862 B. \$730 D. \$6,864

+Look at the Unemployment Rate statistics on the left side of the graph above.
+The total unemployment rate means that 3.2% of Americans who wanted to work in 2018 did not have a job.
+In other words, about 3 out of every 100 Americans were not working when this graph was made.

+- 8) According to the graph, 5.6% of people without a high school diploma were unemployed and 4.1% of people with a high school diploma were unemployed.
+In which group were more people out of work? - A. People without a high school diploma - B. People with a high school diploma - 9) Look at the unemployment rate for people with an associate's degree.
+About how many people out of every 100 are unemployed? - A. 2 C. 4 - B. 3 D. 5 - 10) Which group would you rather be in? - A. Low unemployment rate and low median weekly earnings - B. Low unemployment rate and high median weekly earnings - C. High unemployment rate and low median weekly earnings - D. High unemployment rate and high median weekly earnings